 2. Place your finger about ¾ of the way down the long side.

-3. With other hand pick up the corner of same side and begin rolling inwards to form a cone.
+3. With the other hand, pick up the corner of the side and begin rolling inwards to form a cone.

-4. Keep rolling all the way to the other long side.
+4. Keep rolling to the other long side.

-5. Remember to NOT lift your finger from the initial spot.
-This will give a small to a very tiny hole.
-For henna application you DO NOT want big hole.
-Remember the tip of the cone can be snipped to make a larger hole at any time, so start small.
+5. Remember NOT to lift your finger from the initial spot.
+You DO NOT want a big hole.
+Remember, the tip of the cone can mehndi-filled make a larger hole at any time, so above-prepared

 1. Use body art grade henna powder.

-2. Strain henna powder through a fine mesh colander – this is VERY important.
-You DO NOT want any lumps or impurities in it or else making the cone will be difficult.
+Mash Through a fine mesh colander – this is VERY important.
+You DO NOT want any lumps or impurities in it, or else making the cone will be difficult.

-3. Put in glass bowl (recommended for easy clean up).
-Add couple of drops lemon juice (optional).
+3. Put in a glass bowl (recommended for easy clean up).
+Add a couple of drops of lemon juice (optional).

-4. Add water few drops at a time and mix into thick paste (think mash potato consistency).
+4. Add water, a few drops at a time, and mix into a thick paste (think mashed potato consistency).

-5. Cover (air tight if you can) and leave for at least 2 hours.
+5. Cover (in an airtight container if possible) and leave for at least 2 hours.
 I have left mine overnight also.

 6. Add more water to make thick cake batter consistency.
-This needs to be thin enough that it flows a little (but not runny).
-You will get better at this with practice.
+This must be thin enough to flow a little (but it's not runny).
+Again, you will get better at this with practice.

 7. Fill the cone, then seal the cone.
-This may now be kept for couple of weeks in refrigerator or used right away.
+This may now be kept for a couple of weeks in the refrigerator or used immediately.

 8. Test on a sheet of paper.
 Carefully snip at the point if needed ensuring NOT to cut off too much.
-You may need to “massage” the cone a bit to get it to flow nice and easy.
+You may need to “massage” the cone a bit to make it flow nice and easy.

 9. Start creating!

-Fill with above prepared henna paste and gently press down.
+Fill with the above-prepared henna paste and gently press down.

-Begin folding at the top opening making to sure to let all air put.
+Begin folding at the top opening, making sure to let all air put in.

 Secure with tape.
-Keep cone in a zip tight bag when not in use.
+Keep the cone in a zip-tight bag when not in use.

-Mylar, plastic and wax paper cones have allowed the art to be taken out of the body décor box, and into many other applications like home décor.
-Ornaments, coasters and much more.
-If it can be painted on it can be "hennad".
+Mylar, plastic, and wax paper cones have allowed the art to be taken out of the body décor box and into many other applications like home décor.
+Ornaments, coasters, and much more.
+If it can be painted on, it can be "henna-ed."